rrnazario/score-finder-mq/README.md

 # BuscaPartituraMQ
-A music sheet searcher that uses some cool things on its architecture.
+A music score searcher that uses some cool things on its architecture.

 Technologies used: